-In connection with the Quarterly Report on Form 10-Q of Enzon Pharmaceuticals, Inc. (the "Company") for the period ended September 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Kenneth J. Zuerblis, Chief Financial Officer and (Principal Accounting Officer and Acting Principal Executive Officer) Corporate Secretary of the Company, certify to my knowledge, pursuant to 18 U.S.C.
+In connection with the amended Quarterly Report on Form 10-Q/A of Enzon Pharmaceuticals, Inc. (the "Company") for the period ended September 30, 2004 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jeffrey H. Buchalter, Chairman, President and Chief Executive Officer of the Company, certify to my knowledge, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Report fully complies with the requirements of Section 13(a) or15(d) of the Securities Exchange Act of 1934; and - The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.